oracle/graal/compiler/src/org.graalvm.bisect/src/org/graalvm/bisect/doc-files/ProfBisect.md

-  --hot-min-limit      the minimum number of compilation units to mark as hot --hot-max-limit      the maximum number of compilation units to mark as hot --hot-percentile     the percentile of the execution period that is spent executing hot compilation units --verbosity          the verbosity level of the diff, accepted values are [default, high]
+  --hot-min-limit      the minimum number of compilation units to mark as hot --hot-max-limit      the maximum number of compilation units to mark as hot --hot-percentile     the percentile of the execution period that is spent executing hot compilation units --verbosity          the verbosity level of the diff, accepted values are [default, high, max]
 ```

 Use the tool to diff our toy experiments: